 Before the camera can be used, the lithium-ion battery must be charged.
-Before charging the battery, read the safety warnings on pages 3 through 6.
+Before charging the battery, read the safety warnings on pages 3 and 4 of this manual.
 Only recharge the battery with the supplied battery charger.
 The battery should be recharged before each shooting session.
 See page 100 for battery care and storage.

 Plug the power cord into the charger unit (1).
 Plug the other end of the cord into a live household outlet.
 The included AC cord is designed for the current of the sales region.
 Only use the cord in the region it was purchased.
-For more on the AC cord, see page 97.
+Faor more on the AC cable, see page 97.